background

 • Fund of Funds (FoF)

-• High-Net Worth Individuals (“Ultra”)
+• High-Net-Worth Individuals (“Ultra”)

-But one notable development that emerged in recent times is the allocation of capital toward private equity has increased substantially, considering the resilience exhibited in returns of the private equity asset class across historical periods.
+However, one notable development that emerged in recent times is the allocation of capital toward private equity has increased substantially, considering the resilience exhibited in returns of the private equity asset class across historical periods.

 Global Private Capital Raised, By Fund Type